[ home ] [ years ] [ history ] [ related ] [ where? ] [ about ] [ links ]

 michiganconservation.net

-Where to find Michigan Conservation & Natural Resources content now?
+Where else can you find Michigan Conservation & Natural Resources issues or content these days?

-The following is scribbling mostly, it'll be better, I swear!
+The following is more scribbling than comprehensive, it'll get better, I swear!

 The Great Lakes Pilot & Mariner newspaper, of Grand Marais, usually has reprinted text from MC in its issues (as well as a lot of other reprinted and new writing).

-Search bookfinder to see which used bookstores might have issues for sale [the link searches keywords 'michigan, conservation', adjust to see other matches, tweak search by keyword, title, author, and misspellings to maximize potential].
+Search bookfinder or other used book search and metasearch engines to see which used bookstores might have issues for sale [the link searches keywords 'michigan, conservation', adjust to see other matches, tweak search by keyword, title, author, and misspellings to maximize potential].

 There are usually single issues for sale on Ebay, sometimes there are batches of multiple, even many issues.
 Try this search to start.